Home » Michigan Travel Regions » 15 Michigan Beachtowns to Visit in 2025

 south haven pier, one of the best michgan beach towns

-South Haven is the blueberry capital of Michigan, so chances are you’ll want to take home some blueberry jam, salsa, syrup or salad dressing from one of the gift shops or boutiques.
+South Haven is the blueberry capital of Michigan, so you’ll want to take home some blueberry jam, salsa, syrup or salad dressing from one of the gift shops or boutiques.
 It’s close to many Michigan breweries, too, so you can try a craft beer or hard cider after a day of exploration.

-PRO-TIP: Use our Guide to the Best Places to Stay in South Haven MI to find a great hotel or B and B.
+EXPERT TIP: Use our Guide to the Best Places to Stay in South Haven MI to find a great hotel or B and B.

 Sure, you’ve heard of Oval Beach in Saugatuck (voted one of the most beautiful beaches in the world by Conde Nast).
 It’s not just this gorgeous beach in Michigan that draws visitors to Saugatuck all year long, or the opportunity for endless outdoor adventure.